bilal-fazlani/bson-json-to-csv/README.md

 ![help](/images/usage.png)

-Works with streaming of objects.
+Works with stream of json/bson objects.
 For example,

 ```json
 {